JHACH Pediatric Residency Curriculum Overview

 During this time residents will learn how to evaluate, diagnose, manage and coordinate the acute and chronic care of children with a wide range of conditions.
 Experiences in inpatient and outpatient settings will also provide opportunities to apply the core concepts of our LEAD curriculum and PACC sessions.

 The second year provides innovative opportunities for further individualization of learning, career exploration and specialization.
 More than half of the year is dedicated to the resident’s choice of electives and scholarship.
-Residents will continue to cultivate skills in the foundational areas of pediatrics with rotations in adolescent medicine, developmental and behavioral pediatrics, and community and advocacy experiences.
+Residents will continue to:

 During the third year of residency training, our residents will move from a stage of comfortable competency to an early mastery level in providing family-centered patient care.
 Residents will be providing evidence-based care that is developmentally and age appropriate, compassionate, and effective for the treatment of the diversity of acute and chronic conditions in pediatrics and the promotion of the health of infants, children and adolescents in multiple settings.
 Our senior residents will experience the professional development and growth involved with teaching, mentoring and leading teams of junior residents and medical students.